top of page

 SUPPORTING LOCAL BUSINESS AND ECONOMIC DEVELOPMENT

 I voted to approve grant funds for folks who want to open or enhance a downtown business.
 I voted to support grant funds towards the construction of a new downtown hotel, new housing where the vacant Nordstrom once stood, new housing and small businesses in the vacant Whitlock Sewing building, and a downtown outdoor dining program to help restaurants survive the pandemic.
 I voted to increase security staffing for downtown parking structures.
-I also voted to approve a rapid response sanitation team in order to timely respond to complaints of garbage from illegal camping.
+I voted to approve a rapid response sanitation team in order to timely respond to complaints of garbage from illegal camping.
 I voted to direct state grant funds towards improvements in our airport's infrastructure.
+I voted to support commercial air service and served on the advisory committee to ensure that commercial air service "took off".
+I voted to provide $15,000 towards Salem Main Street Association Holiday Parade on Small Business Saturday, to support our local business owners.

 HELPING LOW-INCOME SENIORS

 I voted to sell unused city land to the United Way of the Mid-Willamette Valley so they can build tiny homes for low-income seniors.
-I volunteered for Meals on Wheels and recruited volunteers to support low-income seniors during the pandemic.
+I volunteered for Meals on Wheels and delivered meals to seniors during the pandemic, when many seniors were isolated at home.
+I also recruited volunteers to support seniors during the pandemic.
+I voted to support grant funding to increase outreach services at Center 50+, the city-run senior center.

 ENGAGING AT-RISK YOUTH